hijoput4/SharingWare/readme.md

  [📵Why you should NOT use your smartphone if you have access to a PC or laptop.](https://youtu.be/VFns39RXPrU)

 [Reddit: RealPiracy](https://www.reddit.com/r/RealPiracy/comments/1alxtpv/landing_page_where_are_you/)

-If you have kids, watch closely what they play and watch online; there are a lot of AAA games and influencers promoting different agendas from the US in their content.

-NEWS: Reddit redesign forced the old name of the sub, so we are back with the old one (as if I had any choice).
 Please don't go there asking for piracy stuff, this page covers most of your needs.
-Please read the landing page to know what to expect there.
-Thank you.
+Please read the landing page to know what to expect there, which is mostly NOT piracy but politics.

 ## Contribute
 If you know a link, go to the "issues" section and post it with a brief description.
 I will consider adding it to the list.
 If github bans the link, use Base64.